hugogirard/formRecognizerDevOps/README.md

 ## Train the model

-Like mentionned before, you can train the model using **Form Recognizer Studio** but in this sample all the document and labelling are already provided.
+Like mentioned before, you can train the model using **Form Recognizer Studio** but in this sample all the document and labelling are already provided.
 Because of this we can leverage the SDK (that is wrapped inside the Azure Function).

 Go to the Azure Storage in the resource group **rg-form-recognizer-devops-dev**.